cryotato/cryotato.github.io/index.md

 layout: single
 author_profile: true
 ---
-hi ( •ω•ฅ）.｡.:*♡ ïm Ryan. everyϑiŋ ï do iꝬ to declare my identity ⅋ut ï døn't really have on̅e. ï aspire to be a [Concept](https://cryotato.github.io/blog/). ïm a schizor𖹭mantic iṋ ϑat way
+hi ( •ω•ฅ）.｡.:*♡ ïm Ryan. everyϑiŋ ï do iꝬ to declare my identity ⅋ut ï døn't really have on̅e. ï aspire to be a [Concept](https://cryotato.github.io/blog/). ïm a schizor𖹭mantic iṋ ϑat way.

 <!-- ![](/assets/images/artifactspain.jpeg) -->
 <div align="right">